Sketches

 Paris

 These are a few of the watercolors from my 2016 trip to Paris that were included in my Celestial Paris exhibition.
-The show ran from October 28, 2016 to January 1, 2017 and included some oils and prints as well that were done from these sketches after I got home.
-All the watercolors were painted on site, sitting on the sidewalk, or a park bench if I got lucky.
-Sometimes even a cafe table.
-Sketching a place you enjoy being is a great way to lock it into your memory and savor it later, every time you open up your sketchbook.
+The show ran from October 28, 2016 to January 1, 2017 and also included some oils and prints as well that were done from these sketches after I got home.
+All the watercolors were painted on site, sitting on the sidewalk, or on a park bench if I got lucky.
+Sometimes even a cafe table with tea beside me.
+Sketching a place you enjoy being is a great way to lock it into your memory and savor it later.

 England